-Kelly works with individuals, couples, families, youth, & children, and also offers professional consultation/supervision to other therapists, student-therapists, and community helpers.
+Kelly works with individuals, couples, families, & youth.
+She also offers professional consultation/supervision to other therapists from a variety of disciplines, student-therapists, and community helpers.

 Kelly's approach is rooted in systemic, narrative, and holistic practices.
 She hopes that therapy supports people to author life stories that are congruent with their values and hopes.